 - Pour the batter into prepared cake pans.
 Bake for 30–35 minutes until a toothpick inserted in the middle comes out clean.

 - Allow the cakes to cool for about 10 minutes before inverting onto a plate.
-Allow to cool completely before frosting.
+Allow cooling completely before frosting.

 Vegan Cream Cheese Frosting